The 2020 Room Selection events will take place April 27-30, 2020.

 Accessibility Accommodation Process

-Students requiring special housing needs (e.g., an air-conditioned room, meal plan exemption, or living on central campus) due to a medical condition should contact Student Accessibility Services via telephone at (931)598-1270, menu option 4.
+Students requiring special housing needs (e.g., an air-conditioned room, meal plan exemption, or living on central campus) due to a medical condition should contact Student Accessibility Services via email at firstname.lastname@example.org or via telephone at (931)598-1270, menu option 4.
 Any documentation may be submitted via regular mail or fax (931-598-1746).

 Other Important Notices

-- Once you draw into a room, you may not change your selection.
+- Once you select a room, you may not change your selection.

 - A wait list for changing rooms will be created at the end of each room draw period.